ankurk91/vue-flatpickr-component/README.md

 * Reactive [config](https://flatpickr.js.org/options/) options
     - You can change config options dynamically
     - Component will watch for any changes and redraw itself
-    - You are suggested to modify config via [Vue.set](https://vuejs.org/v2/api/#Vue-set)
 * Can emit all possible [events](https://flatpickr.js.org/events/)
 * Compatible with [Bootstrap](http://getbootstrap.com/), [Bulma](http://bulma.io/) or any other CSS framework
 * Supports [wrapped](https://flatpickr.js.org/examples/#flatpickr-external-elements) mode